trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

    yarn dev
    ```

-1. Run the user sequence on the web page :
+1. Run the user sequence on the web page:

    1. Mint 1 ticket.
    1. wait for confirmation.